 This enterprise will make houses and furniture from black spruce and jack pine.
-Black spruce, a medium-sized coniferous tree and jack pine, a cold-tolerant native species populate the traditional territory of Wasagamack with most being over 50 years (and many being over 100 years).
+Black spruce, a medium-sized coniferous tree and jack pine, a cold-tolerant native species, populate the traditional territory of Wasagamack with most being over 50 years (and many being over 100 years and 200 years).